CALL NOW! 210-308-6448

 Home State and Continuing Jurisdiction

-Determining jurisdiction for custody cases often hinges on the child’s “home state.”
-This is defined as the state where the child has lived for at least six months.
-For children under six months old, their home state is where they have lived since birth.
-The home state typically has legal authority over custody matters.
-However, a court in the home state may choose to decline jurisdiction if it deems itself an “inconvenient forum,” taking into account factors such as the child’s living arrangements and the parents’ financial circumstances.
+Jurisdiction for custody cases is typically based on the child’s “home state,” defined as the state where the child has lived for at least six months.
+For children under six months old, the home state is where they have lived since birth.
+The home state generally holds authority over custody matters, though it may decline jurisdiction if deemed an “inconvenient forum,” considering factors like the child’s living situation and the parents’ financial circumstances.

-According to the UCCJEA, a court can assume emergency jurisdiction even if it is not the child’s home state.
-This might occur if the child is in immediate danger or if the custodial parent is unable to provide proper care.
-In such cases, the court prioritizes the child’s safety and well-being above all else.
+Under the UCCJEA, a court can assume emergency jurisdiction even if it is not the home state.
+This applies when the child is in immediate danger or the custodial parent cannot provide adequate care, with the court prioritizing the child’s safety and well-being.

 Interstate Custody Disputes